MyPlantPlanner/MyPlantPlanner/readme.md

 WHEN I favorite a plant
 THEN it appears on "My Plants" page with more information about the plant WHEN I visit the site
-THEN I can watch youtube videos about plants
+THEN I can a youtube video about our site
 ```

 The following animation demonstrates the application functionality: